wilcoxen-courses/e240-pdist/README.md

     That is, it is *not* a method built into the series and dataframe objects so it is *not* invoked like this: `variable.qcut()`.

-1. As in the earier exercise, create a variable called `pd1` that is equal to 53.35 and one called `pd2` equal to 55.27.
+1. As in the earlier exercise, create a variable called `pd1` that is equal to 53.35 and one called `pd2` equal to 55.27.
 Then create a variable called `dp` that is equal to `pd2 - pd1`.

-1. Compute the ETRs by multiplying 100 times `pd` times the `qd2` column of `q` divided by the `inc` column of `hh`.
+1. Compute the ETRs by multiplying 100 times `dp` times the `qd2` column of `q` divided by the `inc` column of `hh`.
 Note that this would work correctly no matter what order `hh` and `q` were in because Pandas will use the indexes to match up the income and quantity variables.
 Store